 Babun v.
 State, 576 So.2d 377 (Fla.
 3d DCA 1991): The State concedes that the trial court erroneously applied section 943.058, Florida Statutes (1989), in denying a motion to expunge and seal court records showing that the movant was arrested and charged with a criminal offense.
 The statute, which prohibits the sealing of records in a completed case, does not apply where the charges are nolle prossed.

-Let’s do a Quick Review of Conditions You Must Avoid
+Quick Review of Conditions You Must Avoid

 Here is a quick list of why, despite all your desires, you cannot seal or expunge your Florida criminal record:

 - You have been convicted of a criminal offense (anywhere, at any time).

 - You have already sealed or expunged a different criminal record in Florida.